jlengstorf/lengstorf.com/content/drafts/make-the-right-thing-the-easy-thing.md

 Now, look: I don't hate the planet. **I like the planet.** I would very much like for it to continue to be habitable for human beings.

-But also, fuck wrestling cardboard into the elevator, _amirite_?

-The guilt of slowly killing the earth to save myself an elevator ride I could live with.
-But the shame of someone else knowing?
-The struggle of changing out of pajama pants and putting on shoes just to get rid of a couple boxes?
+But also, fuck changing out of pajama pants and putting on shoes just to get rid of a couple cardboard boxes, _amirite_?

-**I made an effort — at least at first.** But after a while, I rationalized it: _There's probably someone who sorts this anyways, right?
+**I _did_ make an effort — at least at first.** But after a while, I rationalized it: _There's probably someone who sorts the trash anyways, right?
 I'm creating jobs!
 I'm a goddamned American hero!_

 **Eventually I just started taking out the trash late at night in hopes I wouldn't see anyone in the hallway.** I'd be safe from judging eyes.
-Eyes that would see me stuffing recyclables into the trash chute like I was one of _those_ people: the type who drives a Hummer with vanity plates that say ERTHFKR and tosses styrofoam cups out my window like confetti in a parade.
+Eyes that would see me stuffing recyclables into the trash chute like one of _those_ people — you know the type — who drives a Hummer with vanity plates that say ERTHFKR and tosses styrofoam cups out my window like confetti in a parade.

 ## I'm Not a Dick, I'm Just Lazy